dfenerski/ui5-sample-native-state/README.md

 export { taskModel as TaskStateService };
 ```

-As soon as the import is made, the file contents will be evaluated & adapter instantiation will be made.
+As soon as the import is made, the file contents will be evaluated and adapter instantiation will be made.
 However we do `Component.setModel` in our constructor, which means the `Component` must be available.
 This issue can be alleviated later, but for now, we can simply do anonymous import for the models in our main controller

 ```typescript
 // controller/App.controller.ts